-But the mentioned consensus and importance in principle2 may not find an equivalent in practice.3 The importance of a cross-sectoral youth policy is very much taken for granted.
-Although the very nature of youth policy implies a cross-sectoral approach and this idea is consensually spread in the youth field, operationalisation is still difficult to standardise and to put into practice due to: (i) the extreme variation, heterogeneity and mutability of the organisational/political structure involved at a national level; (ii) the power relations that tend to characterise the relation between the sectors (youth usually being in a more subordinated position); and (iii) the various complicated channels and layers of vertical and horizontal communication involved in these processes.
-But if some of these causes are challenging to tackle because they are at the core of political and ideological systems and will4, others are almost exclusively related to lack of knowledge, evidence and data.
-This lack of knowledge is manifested in: (i) the undifferentiated use of expressions such as "cross-sectoral", "interministerial co-operation", "transversal approach", "integrated co-ordination", "holistic perspective", etc.; (ii) an especially unclear classification of the matches and mismatches between what kind of cross-sectoral policy works in what kind of structure and for what purpose.
+The importance of a cross-sectoral youth policy is very much taken for granted.
+Although the very nature of youth policy implies a cross-sectoral approach and this idea is consensually spread in the youth field, operationalisation is still difficult to standardise and to put into practice because of: (i) the extreme variation, heterogeneity and mutability of the organisational/political structure involved at a national level; (ii) the power relations that tend to characterise the relationship between the sectors (youth usually being in a more subordinated position); and (iii) the variable, complicated channels and layers of vertical and horizontal communication involved in these processes.
+But if some of these causes are challenging to tackle because they are at the core of political and ideological systems and will, others are almost exclusively related to a lack of knowledge, evidence and data.
+This lack of knowledge is manifested in the undifferentiated use of expressions such as "cross-sectoral", "inter-ministerial co-operation", "transversal approach", "integrated co-ordination", "holistic perspective", etc., and in an especially unclear classification of the matches and mismatches between what kind of cross-sectoral policy works in what kind of structure and for what purpose.